SAP-archive/teched2020-INT167/README.md

 ## Overview

-This session introduces attendees to...
+This session introduces attendees to SAP Edge Services, a solution that enables powerful microservices to be deployed at the edgebut orchestrated from the cloud to extend the processing power of the cloud to the edge

 ## Requirements